NUCLEAR-BOMB/option/docs/markdown/reference.md

 ```cpp
 static *constexpr std::uintmax_t get_level(const T*) noexcept;
 ```
-Required.
 The `opt::option` uses the `get_level` to determine if the contained value is considered empty.

 The return value should be less than `max_level` or equal to `std::uintmax_t(-1)`.
 The passed `const T*` pointer to the underlying object must be non-`nullptr`.